sukiyaki/octodns-netbox/README.md

 Based on IP address information managed by NetBox, automatically creating A/AAAA records and their corresponding PTR records.

-At this time, NetBox does not have a field 'hostname' in IPAddress, so we use the 'description' field as a comma-separated list of hostnames (FQDNs).
+NetBox does have a field 'DNS Name' in IPAddress, we use this field as a comma-separated list of hostnames (FQDNs).

 ### Example config